joshuaguinness/DDDice/README.md

 # DDDice

-Android app to simulate a 10 sided dice roll (numbers 0 - 9) for playing dungeons and dragons.
-The quotes are easter eggs and inside jokes meant for my friends using it.
+Android app to simulate two, six sided dice roll (numbers 1-6).
+Random numbers are generated for simulating the dice roll.
+Every dice roll, a random quote is picked from a list of 10 possible ones.
+The quotes are famous quotes about dice or rolling dice.